-In this quick tutorial you’ll learn how to draw a hammerhead shark in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw a Hammerhead Shark in 6 easy steps - great for kids and novice artists.

 Interesting Facts about Hammerhead Sharks

 Hammerhead sharks are a group of sharks that got their name because of the shape of their head.
 Sharks are a type of fish.
 The head is flattened and it extends to a wide structure that is shaped like a hammer, and this structure is called a cephalofoil.
 There are nine species of hammerhead sharks.

 - Hammerhead sharks live to be about 20 to 30 years old.

 - The eyes of hammerhead sharks are located on both ends of their wide head.

 - Hammerhead sharks pin their prey, which are usually stingrays, to the ground with their cephalofoil.
 Other than stingrays, hammerhead sharks also eat crabs, squid, and lobster.

 - The average length of hammerhead sharks range between three and 20 feet.

 - The largest species of hammerhead sharks is the great hammerhead.
 They grow to be as long as 13 feet, and they weigh about 500 pounds.